rust-lang/book/2018-edition/src/ch03-02-data-types.md

 The compilation didn’t produce any errors, but the program resulted in a *runtime* error and didn’t exit successfully.
 When you attempt to access an element using indexing, Rust will check that the index you’ve specified is less than the array length.
-If the index is greater than the length, Rust will panic.
+If the index is greater than or equal to the array length, Rust will panic.

 This is the first example of Rust’s safety principles in action.
 In many low-level languages, this kind of check is not done, and when you provide an